-What is your favorite part of the new calendars?
+What is your favourite part of the new calendars?

-The new calendar view is actually my favorite update.
-Showing date spans is much more functional, as you can see long term events and get a real feel for time.
+The new calendar view is actually my favourite update.
+Showing date spans are much more functional, as you can see long-term events and get a real feel for time.
 We couldn’t do that before, so it’s an exciting new feature.

 I also like the ‘purpose’ of the global calendar — to be able to track items from across all of your collections.